 Since 1980, when the Mortgage Subsidy Bond Tax Act was enacted, Alaska also had been subject to a \$200 million annual ceiling on tax-exemption for qualified mortgage revenue bonds (AHFC Home Mortgage Bonds, also known as AHFC's first-time home-buyer bonds).
-AHFC's allocation and usage of PAB is presented in Table 5.4.
+AHFC's allocation of Private Activity Bond Volume Cap is presented in Table 5.4.